Kathryn Spitz Cohan

 Paul Sloop has led the selection of short films for the Oscar Qualifying Cleveland International Film Festival since 2003.
-Having grown up on Green Garden Road in Aliquippa, PA, he feels right at home in joining the Film Pittsburgh team.
+Having grown up on Green Garden Road in Aliquippa, PA, he feels right at home on the Film Pittsburgh team.
 He worked in theater management and exhibition for over fifteen years, in Massachusetts, Rhode Island, and Ohio, prior to taking on his role in short film programming.
 Paul is an active public speaker and performs often in community theater in the Greater Cleveland area where he, his wife, and their six daughters have all shared the stage in numerous productions.

 Lori has been a member of the Film Pittsburgh staff since 2009.
 She received her Clinical Psychology degree from the University of Pittsburgh, with a focus on children with disabilities and their families, and has experience working with special needs and at-risk children and youth in inpatient, home, and school settings.
 After a hiatus to raise her two children, Lori returned to work at Film Pittsburgh to manage the Teen Screen program, bringing school students to see international films to supplement classroom instruction.

 Judy, a native of Western PA, worked for many years as an actress and production coordinator in Chicago, New York and Los Angeles after graduating from Northwestern University with a BS in Speech/Theatre.
 After she returned to the Pittsburgh Area with her husband and their young children, she enjoyed fourteen years as a pre-school teacher at Carriage House Children’s Center.
 Judy is happy to be working in the arts community again as a member of the Film Pittsburgh staff.

 Naomi Morris has experience in education, community organizing, and event planning.
 She joined the Film Pittsburgh staff in 2018 after completing a fellowship year at Repair the World, where she worked in partnership with local organizations furthering food and education access.
 She remains an active volunteer in the Pittsburgh community.
 Naomi completed her undergraduate degree in Public Policy and French at Dickinson College.